mikoro/Slouch-Interceptor/README.md

 # Slouch Interceptor

-Slouch Interceptor is a simple program to remind you to take small regular breaks from working at your computer, i.e it intercepts your slouchiness ;)
+Slouch Interceptor is a simple program that reminds you to take small regular breaks from working at your computer, i.e it intercepts your slouchiness ;)

 * Author: [Mikko Ronkainen](http://mikkoronkainen.com)
 * Website: [github.com/mikoro/slouch-interceptor](https://github.com/mikoro/slouch-interceptor)